chai-tang/CISC-327-Andromeda/CI-Python-Template/README.md

-# This is the template we will be modifying for Assignment 2.
+# This is the template we will be modifying for further Assignments.

-Additionally, the design_document.md is where we'll be putting our design document and test plan

 Here's the original template README: